MicrosoftDocs/entra-docs/docs/identity-platform/quickstart-web-app-python.md

 author: Dickson-Mwendia
 manager: CelesteDG
 ms.author: dmwendia
-ms.custom: devx-track-python, scenarios:getting-started, languages:Python
 ms.date: 02/28/2024
 ms.service: identity-platform
 ms.topic: quickstart
-zone_pivot_groups: python-web-app
 #Customer intent: As a Python web app developer, I want to sign in users and call the Microsoft Graph API, so that I can integrate user authentication and access Microsoft Graph data in my application.
 ---

 # Quickstart: Sign in users and call Microsoft Graph from a Python web app

-In this quickstart, you download and run a code sample that demonstrates how a Python web application can sign in users and call the Microsoft Graph API.
+In this quickstart, you download and run a code sample that demonstrates how a Python web app can sign in users and call the Microsoft Graph API.
 Users with a personal Microsoft Account or an account in any Microsoft Entra organization can sign into the application.

 The following diagram displays how the sample app works: